GerardHarkemaAvans/esp32-hello_world_cpp/README.md

-# Hello World Example
+# Hello World Example Cpp

-Starts a FreeRTOS task to print "Hello World".
+Starts a FreeRTOS task to print "Hello World Cpp".

 (See the README.md file in the upper level 'examples' directory for more information about examples.)